docker/docs/applications/deploy-app-ui.md

 Click the **Create** button, to create the WordPress application.

-Docker UCP deployed the WordPress application to the cluster.
-You can **click on the wordpress_wordpress_1** container, to see its details.
+Once UCP deploys the WordPress application, you can **click on the wordpress_wordpress_1** container, to see its details.

 ![](../images/deploy-app-ui-3.png)